Dental Work While Pregnant

-When you’re pregnant, your oral health is important for both you and the health of your baby.
-Find out how your dental health is affected, why you should continue to see your dentist while pregnant, and how you can safely get the dental care you need.
+When you’re pregnant, continuing to get dental care is important for both you and the health of your baby.
+Find out how pregnancy can affect your dental health, why you should continue to see your dentist while pregnant, and how you can safely get the dental care you need.

 Can I go to the dentist while pregnant?